jaywhs/Nagios/README.md

 If you have any questions please contact me via the email printed above

-1)some parts of the code have been modified to protect private information 2)some service checks use nrpe and other use nas
+1)some parts of the code have been modified to protect private information 2)some service checks use nrpe and other use nscd